(SY 1983-1984)

 The mistake cost me dearly.
 Despite studying hard and performing well on examinations, my grades suffered because much of my work was never recorded.
 It was a frustrating lesson, but an important one.

 By the second grading period, I had adapted.
 I made sure every assignment, notebook, and classroom activity was submitted on time.
 Slowly, I regained my footing.
-To my surprise, I eventually climbed into the Top 10 of the class, despite having spent two years away from formal education.
+To my surprise, I eventually climbed into the top.
+My name was posted in the Bulletin Board as one of the Top 10 students, despite having spent two years away from formal education.

 The odds had been against me from the start, but hardship was nothing new.
 By then, I had already learned that persistence often matters more than circumstance.